oliver-ricken/twitter_coronavirus/README.md

-# Tracking Coronavirus on Twitter in 2020
+# Tracking the Coronavirus on Twitter in 2020

 In this project, I scanned through all geotagged tweets sent in 2020 to monitor for the spread of the coronavirus on social media.
 This project allowed me to: